pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

 ---
 # GPS trackers

-For other GPS vendors please consult the manual and configure the APN to be `em` or `emnify`.
+For other GPS vendors, please consult the manual and configure the APN to be `em` or `emnify`.

 ## Teltonika GPS APN configuration